Drilling a Water Well

 - Submission of the appropriate permit filing fee.

 Once the documentation has been reviewed and approved by our Specialists, drilling may commence.
-The permit must be on-site during the drilling process and the driller must comply with the permit requirements and the Placer County Well Ordinance (PDF).
+The permit must be on-site during the drilling process and the driller must comply with the permit requirements.

 - Private Drinking Water Wells - United States Environmental Protection Agency